gowachin/DiveR/README.md

 on it’s way.
 Feel free to participate to this project, it is designed to be open source under a [CECILL-2 Licence](https://github.com/gowachin/DiveR/blob/master/LICENCE-CECILL-2.1.txt).
+Any help in traduction or documentation is welcome (see end of README).

 Installation
 ------------